koleaby4/meet-halfway/README.md

 - [Display Google maps [mobile]](https://github.com/koleaby4/meet-halfway/issues/5)
 - [Form for adding participants](https://github.com/koleaby4/meet-halfway/issues/4)

+## Why search of nearby places has been removed?

+One of the initial implementations allowed users to search for nearby places within 500m from central pin.
+Users were able to specify whether they wanted to see hotels, restaurants or pubs and respective locations were shown with their native icons, names and Google ratings.

+Although that functionality appeared to be useful at the design stage, it did not work well when implemented because Google Maps are showing all places by default and our custom icons were overlapping with already rendered on the map places.

+As a result, it was decided to remove custom search and marking of nearby places, allowing customers to work with native Google Maps functionality.
+This resulted in cleaner and more familiar customer experience.

 ## How we tested it

 Functional tests have been carried out manually on regular basis.